 Justin returned to academia in 2013 after five years of teaching high school literature while running a neighborhood-rehabilitation nonprofit in South Georgia.
 He studied philosophy and literature as an undergraduate at the University of Georgia and worked broadly in visiting programs at Yale and the University of Chicago before joining the Art & Archaeology department at Princeton in 2015.

-Justin’s research has been supported at Princeton by fellowships from the Stanley J. Seeger Center ’52 Center for Hellenic Studies (2015-2016) and the Committee for the Study of Late Antiquity (summer, 2016).
-He is co-chair of The First Annual Medievalist Art Historians’ Doctoral Consortium (2017) through The Medieval Academy of America.
-In 2018-2019 Justin will be researching in Moscow on a Fulbright Study/Research Award at Moscow State University.
+Justin’s research has been supported at Princeton by the Stanley J. Seeger Center ’52 Center for Hellenic Studies (2015-2016), the Committee for the Study of Late Antiquity (summer, 2016, 2017), and the Princeton Institute for International and Regional Studies.
+He was co-chair of The First Annual Medievalist Art Historians’ Doctoral Consortium (2017) through The Medieval Academy of America.
+In 2018-2019 Justin will be researching in Moscow with Engelina Sergeevna Smirnova on a Fulbright Study/Research Award at Moscow State University.
+At Princeton Justin works with Charles Barber and Beatrice Kitzinger.
+His outside adviser is Paul Bushkovitch (Yale University).

 “Reading with the Evangelists: Portrait, Gesture, and Interpretation in the Byzantine Gospel Book,” Studies in Iconography 41 (2020).